maladeep/Coventry-PureHub-Search-Engine/README.md

 - [License](#license)

 ## Overview
-The Coventry PureHub Search Engine is a web application that allows users to search for research publications and authors affiliated with Coventry University.
+The Coventry PureHuB Search Engine is a web application that allows users to search for research publications and authors affiliated with Coventry University.
 The application utilizes natural language processing techniques, such as stemming and TF-IDF, to provide accurate search results.

 ## Features
 - Search for research publications as well as with authors name